geraldotech/DevMap/JavaScript/type_module/README.md

 - `Alpha`
 - `A320 Airbus A380, Boeing 747, Airbus A340, Boeing 777`

-## Using both default and named exports and imports
+## Using default and named exports

 ```js
 list.js // 👇️ default and named imports